vterdunov/frs-k8s-fleet/README.md

     - name: cert-manager-controller
 ```

-As you notice `cert-manager-cluster-issuers` Flux Kustomization depends on `cert-manager-controller` wich depends `prometheus-controller-crds`.
-Therefore when it's time for the next reconcilation of `cert-manager-cluster-issuers` Flux will check that `prometheus-controller-crds` and `cert-manager-controller` are ready.
+As you notice `cert-manager-cluster-issuers` Flux Kustomization depends on `cert-manager-controller` wich depends `prometheus-operator-crds`.
+Therefore when it's time for the next reconcilation of `cert-manager-cluster-issuers` Flux will check that `prometheus-operator-crds` and `cert-manager-controller` are ready.

 #### Base Kustomization
 We're going to use kustomization overlays [[doc](https://kustomize.io/)] to manage our Kubernetes Resources.
 But first we need to create `base` for our future overlays.